gtowizard-ai/mitpoker-2024/README.md

 ### GTO Wizard AI

 As one of the main sponsor of the event, and the team behind [GTO Wizard AI](https://blog.gtowizard.com/introducing-gto-wizard-ai/), we thought it would be fun to submit our own entry to the tournament.
-As such, we spent around 5 days working on this implementation, which we are now open-sourcing :)
+As such, we spent around 5 days working on this implementation, which we are now making open-source

 We've also given the final lecture of the class, where we gave an history of poker AI in the last 10 years, and talked about the state of AI in the poker industry.
 Slides can be found [here](assets/Lecture%207%20Slides.pdf).